 Building on his many diverse interests, composer and violinist Mark Zaki’s work ranges from historically-informed and traditional chamber music to electroacoustic music, mixed-media composition, and music for film.
-He recently was a visiting professor at the University of Sheffield (UK) as the recipient of a Fulbright Scholar Award to the United Kingdom.
+He has been a visiting professor at the University of Sheffield (UK) as the recipient of a Fulbright Scholar Award to the United Kingdom.
 Mark has also been honored with awards from the International Society of Contemporary Music, Musica Nova (Prague), a Rutgers University Board of Trustees Fellowship for Scholarly Excellence, and a Mellon Fellowship at the University of Pennsylvania.
 He holds a Ph.D. degree in composition from Princeton University.